HugoJacq/ABL_response_to_SST_front/README.md

   - `module_tool.py` is a toolbox that gather small functions used in `module_phy.py`
   ### 3.3 Plotting
   You will need to modify the path where the data is stored in `analyse.py` in the first lines.
 By default, the program will only build the postprocess files and will not plot any figures.
   Building those files can be long depending on your machine.
-Then, let's say you want to plot figure 1, set `FIG1=True`, and if you want to plot all figures, set `FIGALL=True`.
+Then, let's say you want to plot figure 1, set `NUM_FIG=1`, and if you want to plot all figures, set `NUM_FIG=-1`.
   Figures will be saved in the current directory.

   To start the postprocess/plotting, simply type